 - 1. A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989). - A previously looked-after child is a child who, immediately after being looked-after, became subject to adoption, child arrangements order or special guardianship order and includes those who appear (to the local academy board) to have been in state care outside of England1 and ceased to be so because of being adopted. - 2.
-Applications must be in the form of a letter or e-mail to the local academy board of the Academy, sent via the Admissions Officer, and accompanied by the supporting information described above. - The e-mail or letter is required in addition to the submission of a completed local authority application form. - 3.
+Exceptional need applications must be submitted directly to the Academy via the form provided on the Admissions page of the Academy website.
+These applications must be submitted by the deadline for the local authority application form to ensure they can be considered prior to the ranking of applications. - The exceptional need application is required in addition to the submission of a local authority application form. - 3.
 In addition to brothers and sisters, the term sibling includes half, adopted, step, or foster brothers or sisters living at the same address.
 It does not include cousins or other family members sharing a house. - 4.
 'Home address' refers to the child's permanent home at the time of admission; this is defined as the permanent home address of the child's parent(s) or legal guardian(s).
 Proof of residency may be required at any time during or after the allocation process. - If parents or legal guardians live at different addresses and they have equal shared parental responsibility, the LA advise that the address of the parent or legal guardian claiming Child Benefit may be used to determine the child's permanent address. - 5.
 The applications will be allocated a random number of between 1 and 8 that contains up to 7 decimal places.
 The numbers will be allocated by a computer programme and ranked from the smallest number at the top of the list to the biggest number at the bottom.